4 Essential Tools32 with --full-toolsBeta

 Persistent Memory

 Memories survive across sessions, projects, and restarts.
-Your agent picks up exactly where it left off.
+Your agent picks up exactly where it left off — on any device.

 Everything an agent needs